jenyss/langgraph-codeact-excel-worker/README.md

 * ```file_name```: The path to your Excel file (single-sheet only for now)
 * ```user_query```: Your question (can include instructions like "ignore tools" or "visualize this")
 * ```config```: Default recursion/thread options (already set to safe defaults)

-## Key Capabilities

-* Upload .xlsx files with any tabular data
-* Ask SQL-like questions in plain English
-* Get structured outputs or interactive visualizations (bar, line, pie, heatmap, sankey, etc.)
-* Automatically handles missing data, formatting issues, type mismatches
-* **Works even if you ask it to ignore its tools and generate visualizations freely**

 ## Technical Highlights